A Step-By-Step Guide on How to Start a Traveler's Notebook on a Budget

 In this post, I'll be sharing with you how to start your own traveler's notebook, what things to write down, and how you can make it your personalized trip planner.

-Use these notebooks to plan everything for your trip — before, during, and even after you get back home.
+I used these notebooks to plan everything for my trip — before, during, and even after I got back home.
 The more prepared you are before the trip, the sweeter your travel experience will be once you finally: hop on that solo trip to Asia; take that boat ride to Boracay; car-raoke along that road trip to all the US national parks with your friends; or that long-awaited backpacking trip to Europe.

 1. To-do List